top of page

 William Fong

 Alice Pinto BMus (Hons), MMus, LRAM is increasingly renowned for her work with young musicians, particularly string players, as a collaborative pianist and ensemble coach.
-Alice works with talented teenage musicians, including students at The Purcell School and junior conservatoire departments, regularly accompanying exams, auditions, concerts and competitions.
-In 2024 she has been a resident accompanist at MusicFest Aberystwyth and at LSG Bryanston.
+Her particular area of expertise is with talented young musicians, including students at the Purcell and Menuhin schools, and junior/senior London conservatoires, regularly accompanying recitals, exams, auditions, concerts and competitions.
+She is a resident accompanist at MusicFest Aberystwyth each July, and at LSG Bryanston each August.
+Alice teaches piano and provides piano accompaniment at Bute House Prep School (since 2013) and Royal Masonic School for Girls (since 2022).

 Alice has given critically-acclaimed performances both in the UK and abroad.
-Highlights include live broadcasts on Icelandic national radio, concerto performances with the Cambridge Graduate Symphony Orchestra, Cheltenham Symphony Orchestra, and St. Paul’s Sinfonia, and appearances at Við Djúpið Festival, Two Moors Festival, Cambridge Summer Music Festival, Lake District Summer Music, St. John’s Smith Square, Kings Place, and with Orpheus Sinfonia Principals and the Orchestra of the Swan.
+Solo highlights include live broadcasts on Icelandic national radio, concerto performances with the Cambridge Graduate Symphony Orchestra, Cheltenham Symphony Orchestra, and St. Paul’s Sinfonia, and appearances at Við Djúpið Festival, Two Moors Festival, Cambridge Summer Music Festival, Lake District Summer Music, St. John’s Smith Square, Kings Place, and with Orpheus Sinfonia Principals and the Orchestra of the Swan.
 In 2016 Alice was the on-stage pianist in The Kreutzer Sonata at Arcola Theatre, starring Greg Hicks; a production which garnered praise in the national press.
-Alice is a regular guest at the Malcolm Arnold Festival in Northampton, having presented lecture recitals most years since 2012.
+Alice is a regular guest at the Malcolm Arnold Festival in Northampton, at the invitation of Paul Harris, having presented lecture recitals most years since 2012.

 Bryce Morrison